 The Lagrangian sea-ice data products contain monthly measurements of dynamic and kinematic parameters over the Arctic Ocean sea-ice cover.
 “Lagrangian” refers to a mathematical way to study ice dynamics by noting changes in the position and velocity of points over time.
 The sea-ice analysis in the dataset available here is initialized by laying a 10km-by-10km grid over a set of RADARSAT images of the sea ice during an initial 3-day period of a season.
 The grid forms cells for which a number of properties can be derived that describe the sea-ice dynamics.
 The grid points of the sea ice and related cell properties are then tracked throughout the season.

 This image illustrates sea-ice-motion magnitude, one of the

 parameters in the Lagrangian products, at three points in time in the Arctic Ocean basin.
 Dark blue indicates the most motion, more than 30 km a day.
 The spatial extent of the data illustrated here is the typical extent of the winter products.

-2) Deformation – a record of the divergence, vorticity and shear occurring within each cell.
-As the verticies of each cell move within a time step, the kinematic properties can be calculated to characterize the response of the ice cover to stresses induced by wind and ocean currents.
+2) Deformation – a record of the divergence, vorticity, and shear occurring within each cell.
+As the vertices of each cell move within a time step, the kinematic properties can be calculated to characterize the response of the ice cover to stresses induced by wind and ocean currents.

 4) Backscatter Histogram – a record of the radiometric properties of the ice within each cell.
 A histogram of the radar brightness is kept within each cell at each time step, allowing the user to deduce multi-year ice fractions of the ice cover.